Real and complex multiplication on K3 surfaces via period integration: Real and complex multiplication. Hodge structures

-{\bf Proof.} The quartic form~$f_4$ is the norm of a linear form over the cyclic quartic number field $\smash{K = \bbQ(\sqrt{13 - 3 \sqrt{13}})}$ of conductor~$8 \cdot 13$.
+{\bf Proof} of i).
+The quartic form~$f_4$ is the norm of a linear form over the cyclic quar\-tic number~field

+of conductor~$8 \cdot 13 = 104$.
 Thus,~the branch locus is the union of six lines in general~position.
-This shows that $\rk\Pic X_\bbC \geq 16$, while the upper bound may again be obtained using van Luijk's~method.
+This shows that $\smash{\rk\Pic X_{\overline\bbQ} \geq 16}$, while an upper bound of~$17$ may, once again, be obtained using van Luijk's~method.
+Let~us note that $X$ has bad reduction only at the primes $2$, $3$, and~$13$.